Kirk Ericson, AICP, Principal Planner, 336-747-7045

 Legacy-Related Text Amendments

 Legacy 2030, the adopted comprehensive plan for Winston-Salem and Forsyth County makes a variety of recommendations to promote quality growth and conserve our community’s cultural and environmental resources.
 While some Legacy recommendations are generalized, others are more specific with respect to the direct implementation of Legacy goals through development ordinance amendments.
 The CPAD work group’s role is to draft recommended text changes and oversee their adoption through a formalized public review process.
 Sample recent ordinance changes include revised subdivision street standards, mixed-use development standards, infill development standards, revisions to the Sign Ordinance, revisions to existing planned residential development standards, urban agriculture standards, and parking regulation revisions.

 Downtown Plan for Winston-Salem in 2002, and has adopted, updated and revised versions of the Plan in 2005 and 2007.
 The Downtown Winston-Salem Partnership and city staff are continually working on implementation of the Plan.
 The Plan has helped in transforming downtown into a vibrant center of offices, commercial, restaurant, entertainment and urban residential activity.
-The 2013 Downtown Plan update was recently adopted.
+The most recent Downtown Plan update was adopted in 2013.